DikshaJoshi5639/Operational-Efficiency-/README.md

 ### 3. Chatbot Development
 - Created a responsive chatbot interface using NLP and integrated it with AI models to interact with users, answer queries, and provide personalized recommendations.
+- Customer Service:- Utilize predictive models for forecasting behavior, trends, and risks, and apply NLP for analyzing unstructured data such as customer feedback.
 - Prototype of a chatbot: https://cdn.botpress.cloud/webchat/v2/shareable.html?botId=e5a1fe78-0d1b-4983-bdb7-3e418b14f83f

 ### 4. Security Implementation